idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 ## idfive base theme

 The idfive base theme is intentionally pretty bare bones, but provides us with lots of behind the scenes functions we need.
-This theme is designed to act as a parent theme, and should never be enabled directly.
-See the [documentation](https://bitbucket.org/idfivellc/idfive-component-library-d8-theme) for how to best use this theme, and how to quickly and efficiently spin up a child theme for any client project.
+This theme is designed to act as a parent theme and should never be enabled directly.
+See the [documentation](https://bitbucket.org/idfivellc/idfive-component-library-d8-theme) for how to best use this theme and how to quickly and efficiently spin up a child theme for any client project.

-It uses the core stable theme as a base (drupal assigns this automatically to all themes that do not specify a base).
-This is to ensure some level of backwards template compatibility throughout the drupal 7/8 life cycle.
+It uses the core stable theme as a base (Drupal assigns this automatically to all themes that do not specify a base).
+This is to ensure some level of backwards template compatibility throughout the Drupal life cycle.

 The docroot and actual folders may vary, depending on your codebase, but in general, adding the idfive base theme, and creating your custom child theme will look like:

 - `composer require idfive/idfive`
 - `cd docroot/themes/custom/idfive/starterkits`
-- `sudo bash generate_kit.sh` This will run a bash script, that prompts you for a human readable name, and a machine name for your custom child theme.
-From that, the script will generate a child theme, and install a fresh copy of the [idfive Component Libray](https://bitbucket.org/idfivellc/idfive-component-library) which is the preferred framework for all idfive projects.
+- `sudo bash generate_kit.sh` This will run a bash script that prompts you for a human-readable name and a machine name for your custom child theme.
+From that, the script will generate a child theme and install a fresh copy of the [idfive Component Libray](https://bitbucket.org/idfivellc/idfive-component-library), which is the preferred framework for all idfive projects.
-- enable your new child theme.
+- Enable your new child theme.
 - You will need to adjust .gitignore in the idfive-component-library to track the "build" folder if no CI is used.

-You may need to adjust folders/etc as stated above, depending on the projects composer setup.
+You may need to adjust folders/etc as stated above, depending on the project's composer setup.
 See the [documentation](https://bitbucket.org/idfivellc/idfive-component-library-d8-theme) for more information.

 ### idfive base theme via the IAL